mehrankamal/sudoku/README.md

-# Ping Pong
+# Sudoku

-A C++ raylib implementation of Ping Pong game.
+A classic sudoku game implementation with Raylib